 The web and mobile platforms provide advanced charting tools, price alerts, and an economic calendar to assist with strategy development.
 Plus500 is well-known for its trader sentiment feature, allowing traders’ to assess to supply and demand of different instruments and buy and sell accordingly.

 Order types available on the Plus500 platforms include:

-Plus500’s product range focuses on currency pairs, Crypto and CFDs.
-Over 70 forex instruments are available to trade, along with CFD assets such as Stock Index, Stock, ETF and Commodity CFDs.
-Four of the most popular Cryptos are offered – Bitcoin, Ethereum, Litecoin, and Ripple.
+Plus500’s product range focuses on currency pairs, crypto and CFDs.
+Over 70 forex instruments are available to trade, along with CFDs derived from asset classes such as indices, stocks, ETFs and commodities.
+Four of the most popular cryptos worldwide are offered – Bitcoin, Ethereum, Litecoin, and Ripple.

 A minimum deposit of $100 is required to open an account with Plus500.
-Deposits and withdrawals can be made by Credit Card, Debit Card, Bank Transfer, Skrill, or PayPal.
-Plus500 requires withdrawals to be made by the same method as deposits are made, and although there are no withdrawal fees, there is a minimum withdrawal amount that must be satisfied.
+Deposits and withdrawals can be made by credit card, debit card, bank transfer, Skrill, or PayPal.
+Plus500 requires withdrawals to be processed in the same payment method as deposits are made, and although there are no withdrawal fees, there is a minimum withdrawal amount that must be satisfied.

 Plus500’s demo account is known as one of the best trial accounts offered by top forex brokers.
 There is no time restriction, unlike many other CFD brokers.
 Users’ have unlimited access to the trial platform that is available as a webtrader or mobile app, providing an excellent environment to test trading strategies and learn new analysis techniques.

 *Your capital is at risk ‘72% of retail CFD accounts lose money’